The Pioneer (painting): Composition

 A study of the materials and technique used in the painting revealed that—to add "luminosity and texture"—McCubbin covered the ground in the centre panel with a further layer of lead white; the brush marks in the stiffer lead white can be seen through the later layers in raking light.
 Raking light also shows that a palette knife has been used in some places to apply paint to the surface.
 The painting is still displayed in its original frame; the frame may have been resurfaced.

 While inspecting the painting by torchlight in November 2020, Michael Varcoe-Cocks, the National Gallery of Victoria’s head of conservation, noticed a shadow of an odd shape on the surface of the centre panel.
 Comparison between X-Rays of the painting and a small black-and-white photograph included in McCubbin’s scrapbook confirmed that the artist had painted over his previous 1892 work entitled "Found", which depicted a life-size bushman holding a small child.

 History and legacy

 The painting was first exhibited in a one-man show in 1904 at the Melbourne Athenaeum gallery but did not find a buyer.
 Walter Withers, a friend of McCubbin's, suggested that McCubbin add a view of Melbourne in the background of the right panel, which he did.
 The National Gallery of Victoria purchased the painting the following year for 367 pounds and 10 shillings, using funds from the Felton Bequest.

+The painting has inspired works in other artistic mediums.
+Upon seeing The Pioneer at the National Gallery of Victoria for the first time, Katharine Susannah Prichard declared, "Some day I will tell the story of that picture."
+Several years elapsed until the release of her debut novel, The Pioneers (1915).
+McCubbin's painting served as the frontispiece of the book.
+The novel was adapted into a 1916 film of the same name, directed by Franklyn Barrett.
+McCubbin attended the premier.

 The painting has been described as "self-consciously nationalistic; proud of the prosperity of the fine city seen in the background - Its mood of quiet optimism is unqualified."